 (b) a police officer is pursuing the vehicle.

-It is also a tier one hoon offence that on a first offence can lead to impoundment of your motor vehicle, both initially at the scene and then later again at court and on a second offence, forfeiture of your motor vehicle.
+It is also a hoon offence that on a first offence can lead to impoundment of your motor vehicle, both initially at the scene and then later again at court and on a second offence, forfeiture of your motor vehicle.

 This is one of the more serious driving offences.
 The penalty for an offence against s 319AA is a maximum term of imprisonment of 3 years.
 A Magistrate must also disqualify you from driving or disqualify you from obtaining a drivers licence for a minimum period of 12 months.
 This is only the starting point, it is often the case depending on how your case is run, that a Magistrate will go far beyond the minimum time off the road.